Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Conclusion Future Works

 Another potential enhancement for the model is replacing the inner product decoder with a non-linear neural network, a topic that can be addressed in future studies.

+We used three medical foundation models in the study as the graph node feature extractors.
+However, alternative foundation models could also be explored by considering recent advancements in this field and the availability of other medical and non-medical foundation models.
+We selected these specific medical foundation models because they have demonstrated superior performance than several other foundation models across various computer vision tasks in former studies ~\cite{denner2024leveraging, Chen2024, mahbod2024evaluating}.

-Finally, using well-known boosting techniques, such as test-time augmentation or ensembling, has been shown to enhance performance for tasks such as medical image classification or segmentation~\cite{moshkov2020test, MAHBOD2024669, pmlr-v156-bancher21a}.
-Such techniques can also be incorporated into the workflow, and their impact on the retrieval performance can be investigated.
+Finally, well-known boosting techniques, such as test-time augmentation or ensembling, can enhance performance for medical image classification or segmentation ~\cite{moshkov2020test, MAHBOD2024669, pmlr-v156-bancher21a}.
+The resulting retrieval performance can be investigated by incorporating such techniques into the workflow.